 GRC Visitor Browser & Cookie Demographics

-The pie chart and tables below detail the demographic distribution and
+The pie chart, tables, and graph below detail the demographic distribution and cookie

-cookie settings (by browser) for GRC's visitors during the previous week.
+settings (by browser) for GRC's 23,600 unique visitors during the previous week.

 GRC visitor browser distribution (last week)